Fiattarone/North-Sycamore-Villas/README.md

 ### THIS IS ONLY A FOUNDATION

-All requests will be considered.
+All design requests will be considered.